gscultho/HuskEOS/README.md

 ## General Information
  * Priority-based preemptive scheduler.
  * Counting/binary semaphores, mutexes, queues, mailboxes, flags, and dynamic memory emulator.
-All primitives and resources support   optional thread blocking.
+All primitives and resources support   optional thread blocking with deterministic priority-based waking policy.
  * 2.3 - 6KB flash footprint.
  * All memory statically allocated, no need for heap.
  * Entire OS is hardware-agnostic aside from an internal OS/CPU interface layer for porting.
 Can use same application code for different ports.